jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_website.md

 You can also test that autocompletion is working, and see that the `host` facet is there on the left!

 > You can use the `Testing` tab to get the code you can embed into the search form on your website

-## What's next?

-These are just some of the numerous features of OpenSearchServer.

-You could now read our [documentation center](http://www.open-search-server.com/confluence/display/EN/Home), to browse through OSS's parameters and features.

-Don't forget to check [our APIs](https://github.com/jaeksoft/opensearchserver/wiki)!
-These will allow you to easily build a powerful customized application!